8 things to do in Tacoma for a weekend – whether you’re looking for a good Washington road trip stop or a quick break from Seattle.

 As a general basis, I enjoy waterfronts or oceanfronts wherever I travel.
 I simply enjoy being near the water.
 I didn’t get to see the Tacoma waterfront for myself while I was in town, but I’ve heard it’s a lovely place to spend an afternoon on a nice day in the city.
 There’s a Waterwalk that is an easy way to explore the Puget Sound vibes and get some exercise at the same time.

-If you’re looking for more of an adventure, there are kayak and stand up paddle board rentals near the water.
+If you’re looking for more of an adventure, there are kayak and stand up paddle board rentals near the water (or you can bring your own).

 Go Beer & Coffee Tasting